chaoticfree/documentation/DSX Documentation support.md

  * Impactful change is building capacity of partners in the long term.

 ## Objectives

+We have identified the requirements to achieve our desired outcome with three objectives, which are also a useful division for the project's activities listed in the next section.

  * Research identifies core partners, assess community needs and maps the political space.
 It identifies existing resources and gaps.
  * Development of an online platform is conceptualized.
  * Implementation of the platform leads to strategic planning for sustainability of the project.